Filareth2015/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Here is a histogram showing the frequencies of the individual's number of steps per day.
-Entries of "NA" are ignored.
+Calculating the total number of steps taken per day:

 ```r